benjaminsnorris/bennorris.org/_posts/2017-11-17-simpler-blogging-with-working-copy.md

 ---
 title: Simpler blogging with Working Copy
-summary: Combining Workflow and Working Copy makes for powerful, easy blogging from iOS with a GitHub Pages blog
+excerpt: Combining Workflow and Working Copy makes for powerful, easy blogging from iOS with a GitHub Pages blog
 category: General
 tags: reference
 date: 2017-11-17 12:36:04-0700